ihmcrobotics/ihmc-video-codecs/README.md

 All code is released under a permissive Apache 2.0 license.
 This library tries to avoid problems with licensing patents, for example trough the use of the OpenH264 module.

-SWIG is used to bridge Java to native code.
-Where SWIG has trouble translating functions in a usable Java format, helper functions are written in C/C++ instead of using advanced SWIG functionality.
-This should help maintainability.
+Simple, well defined classes to support the functionality needed are written in C++.
+SWIG is used to bridge our C++ classes to Java.

 Only video is supported.